noah44846/waskellc/docs/report/main.typ

 === Reference types and function references

 The reference types proposal @wasm_ref_types aims to allow for reference types (function references or external references) to be used as values.
-This extension could be beneficial for the project as it would allow the functional language subset to interact more easily with the host codebase.
-Additionally since Haskell is a functional language, this extension simplifies the implementation of functions as first-class citizens.
+This extension could be beneficial for the project since this extension simplifies the implementation of functions as first-class citizens.

 In core Wasm, function references are only used inside function tables (necessary for indirect calls).
-The reference types proposal extends this to allow function references to be used as values.
-It introduces new instructions to interact with the function tables to dynamically add and remove functions.
+The reference types proposal extends this to allow function references to be used as values in the functions themselves and not only as indices into the function table.
+It also introduces new instructions to interact with the function table to dynamically add and remove functions from it.

 The proposal is still in the proposal stage, but it is supported by the Wasmer, Wasmtime and WasmEdge runtimes and practically everywhere else.
 This means that the project could leverage these runtimes to demonstrate the embedding of the functional language into different codebases.